seirios/BBPTopologySSCX/where_things_are_stored.md

 **/gpfs/bbp.cscs.ch/project/proj102/neuron_data/neuron_data_bioM.pickle**
 Same thing with the bioM circuit

+**/gpfs/bbp.cscs.ch/project/proj102/counts/bioM/simplices_per_neuron_by_dim.pkl**
+A pandas dataframe with the list of neurons (same indexing as above, starting at 1), containg number of n-simplices each neuron is contained in, for n=1...9

 **/gpfs/bbp.cscs.ch/home/lazovski/visualizing-neuron-communities/cons_locs_pathways_mc2_Column.h5**<br>
 Contains old circuit information (type, xyz location, gid, etc).
 All GIDs are shifted by 62693.
 I think this is also available on the BlueBrain Portal somewhere.
 [Nicolas] I believe this one is the v5 there might be some confusion because I wrote "oldcircuit.pickle" for the first version of s1v6 we had (hence old in regard to the new one we will get) [jlazovskis] Agreed.
 I'll keep it here for now because I'm used to accessing this, not yet the newer-older files.